Parachute pants

 Parachute pants, originally known as flight pants, are a style of trousers characterized by the use of nylon, especially ripstop nylon.

+History

 In the original tight-fitting style of the early 1980s, "parachute" referred to the pants' nylon material, similar to a parachute's.
 Parachute pants became a fad in US culture in the 1980s as part of the increased popularity of breakdancing.

 The clothing company Bugle Boy manufactured the pants in the early 1980s, although they were not the first company to manufacture parachute pants.
 The company Panno D'or states that they invented them, though this claim is not confirmed.
 However, Bugle Boy was the company that made them immensely popular, seemingly overnight.
 Bugle Boy parachute pants are identifiable by having the word "Countdown" on a small tag above the rear pocket's zipper.

 Teenage boys were the main wearers of parachute pants.
-They typically cost $25-$30 a pair.
-During the height of their popularity, 1984-1985, boys wearing parachute pants were fairly common.
+They typically cost $25-$30 a pair (US$80-$112 in 2024, accounting inflation).
+During the height of their popularity, 1984–1985, boys wearing parachute pants were fairly common.
 Bugle Boy did make pants for girls and women, though they remained most popular with males.
 They went out of fashion almost as quickly as they arrived, with the fad lasting about two years.
 Their slim, fitted look was eventually overtaken by much looser, baggy-style pants.
 Parachute pants played a pivotal role in 1980s fashion.

+In 2024, parachute pants and clothing began to fashionably re-emerge, primarily in the celebrity world.